Cliff Nichols Embedded Fractional CMO

 Challenge

-Emerging housing initiatives often require alignment between multiple stakeholders, including developers, government agencies, institutional capital and delivery partners.
+Emerging housing initiatives often require alignment between multiple stakeholders — developers, government agencies, institutional capital and delivery partners.

 Intervention

-I have been developed strategic positioning, investor narratives and stakeholder engagement frameworks designed to support scalable housing initiatives, including modular and accelerated delivery models.
+I have developed strategic positioning, investor narratives and stakeholder-engagement frameworks designed to support scalable housing initiatives, including modular and accelerated delivery models.

 Outcome

-This work has helped shape clearer propositions for government and capital partners while supporting the development of delivery models capable of operating at meaningful scale.
+Clearer propositions for government and capital partners, supporting the development of delivery models capable of operating at meaningful scale.

 Context